How To Help Your Child Succeed In School (& Avoid Report Card Surprises)

 Use Report Card Results To Plan For Success The Rest Of The School Year

-13. Encourage Your Child To Set Goals
+1. Encourage Your Child To Set Goals

 Some examples of goals include:

-– Contribute in class twice per day
+B) Contribute in class twice per day,

-– Get a B+ or higher on the next math test
+c) Get a B+ or higher on the next math test

-15. >Readjust The Homework Plan
+2. Readjust The Homework Plan

-Ask your child’s teacher if there are opportunities for further learning in the areas where your child needs some extra help, such as worksheets, extra one-on-one learning time, or other materials.
+Ask your child’s teacher if there are opportunities for further learning in the areas where your child needs extra help, such as worksheets, extra one-on-one learning time, or other materials.

-17. Seek Out Tutoring
+3. Seek Out Tutoring

-If your child is struggling in certain subjects or feeling frustrated with learning, tutoring could be the answer.
-Tutoring can give your child the extra attention and support he or she needs.
+Some students need extra support to improve their school performance and reach their academic goals.
+If your child struggles in certain subjects or feels frustrated with learning, tutoring could be the answer.
+Tutoring can give your child the extra attention and support they need.
 It’s also a great way to build school confidence in a low-pressure environment.

 Help Your Child Improve The Next Report Card Results